fishfishson/fishfishson.github.io/_pages/about.md

   - /about.html
 ---

+## Bio

 Hi, this is Zhiyuan YU.
 I am an incoming full-time researcher at the CAD&CG Lab, Zhejiang University.
 I also serve as an algorithm consultant at [4dv.ai](https://www.4dv.ai).
 Prior to that, I obtained my Ph.D. degree from Department of Mathetics, HKUST, and was advised by Prof. [Can YANG](https://sites.google.com/site/eeyangc/).
 I also worked closely with Prof. [Xiaowei ZHOU](https://xzhou.me).
 My research focuses on **human-centric 3D vision & graphics**, including pose estimation, human reconstruction and human animation.